 How to Build a Window Box

 Mr. Kippi built me an Adirondak chair and an obelisk for my little secret garden next to my studio.
 I stood back and looked at the prototype obelisk and chair with the window and old rain gutters.
 At that moment, I knew the window needed some finishing touches to add beauty.
-I wanted everything to coordinate with other outdoor home improvement projects I have done, so the white window got natural wood shutters and a window box to add to the home’s curb appeal.
+I wanted everything to coordinate with these other outdoor home improvement projects; trellis, lanterns with solar lights, garden hose holder, so the white window got natural wood shutters, and a window box to add to the home’s curb appeal.

 My inspiration for the window box was the chair and obelisk.